maramara/maramara.github.io/_projects/mgr.md

 ## Problem space

- Memgraph's Demo Applications need to showcase live previews of different datasets in order to better represent the product’s functionalities to prospective clients.
+Memgraph's Demo Applications need to showcase the live previews of different datasets in order to better represent the product's capabilities to prospective clients.
 Use cases cover industries such as telecommunication, finance or IT network management.
 The demos are usually presented at meetings and on trade shows and need to be quickly developed and adjusted.

 ## Research